Looking for an employer of record in Germany? Here’s what you need to know

 2. Hiring independent contractors: Rather than hiring employees, you can hire independent contractors.
 However, misclassifying employees as independent contractors can lead to legal trouble and significant penalties.

-3. Hiring employees: While EOR services in Germany are not a valid approach, companies can engage local workers without setting up their own legal entity via temporary work agencies with an AuG license.
+3. Engaging employees: While EOR services in Germany are not a valid approach, companies can engage local workers via temporary work agencies with an AuG license.

 Partnering with a Temporary Work Agency (AuG Company) in Germany